Workplace Safety and Health Act Review

 • Are we doing "asbestos" we can?

-by Josh Friesen, over 1 year ago
+by Josh Friesen, about 2 years ago

 I find it shocking that WSH is content with basing decisions regarding asbestos exposure of workers on a study in 1984 from Ontario that claimed they didn't have any studies on effectiveness of wet demos.